 “Until I am done.”

 He nodded like he had been given a job with a deadline.
-He slung his bag, adjusted his helmet, and they walked in single file.
-The path narrowed. and it was a relief not to try to argue while balanced on gravel.
+He slung his bag, adjusted his helmet, and they walked in single file along a deer trail among slender trees.
+The path narrowed alongside the escarpment, and it was a relief not to try to argue while crunching along on gravel.

-Beyond the third room, the path tightened into a course of squeezes, flat stones polished by a thousand palms that had rubbed flowstone to melted candle wax.
+Beyond the third room, the path tightened into a course of squeezes, flat stones polished by thousands of bodies that had rubbed flowstone smooth as melted candle wax.
 She went first.
 That was the agreement, and she needed the rock to remind her that there were decisions that had nothing to do with anyone who loved her.

-When she got to the squeeze they called the Keyhole, she paused and put her cheek against the cold lip.
-This was the part that made her feel like she was being reborn through something harder than flesh.
+When she got to the squeeze they called the Keyhole, she paused and put her cheek against the cold edge.
+This was the part that made her feel like she was being reborn through something more real than flesh.

 “Rye?”
 Brien called, far back behind her.
 “Wait for me?”